TheCiROMG/dcs-codes-multiegg/README.md

 # DCS Codes MultiEgg

-Have MC Multi Installers Like: PaperMC, PurpurMC And Waterfall
+Have MC Multi Installers Like: PaperMC, PurpurMC And Velocity